Blogs / Kubernetes

 • 7 min 49 sec read

 Success in the technology landscape is synonymous with agility.
-Enterprises, irrespective of their size, must be able to deliver products and services swiftly and showcase the flexibility to respond to changing market dynamics and evolving customer demands quickly.
+Enterprises, irrespective of their size, must be able to deliver products and services swiftly.
+Additionally, they must showcase the flexibility to respond quickly to changing market dynamics and evolving customer demands.
 For instance, companies like Netflix, Spotify, etc., which adopted agile methodologies, are rapidly developing new products and rolling out new features, helping them gain a significant share of their respective markets.

 To overcome these challenges and embrace agility, businesses must turn to Continuous Integration and Continuous Deployment (CI/CD).
 A DevOps practice, CI/CD eliminates most of the manual human intervention by automating processes, such as building, testing, and deployment, while fostering greater collaboration between development, testing, and operations teams.